The Shiva is central to the Jewish burial traditions. Serving as the first of several stages of mourning

 The shiva is generally held in the home of the deceased, or a family member.
 To demonstrate a state of mourning, those attending wear either torn clothing or a black ribbon to denote mourning status.
 They are also expected to bring food, as a way of providing sustenance for those in mourning.
 Like selecting Long Island Jewish Monuments, paying attention to the shiva process is critical.

-Traditionally, family members in mourning are expected to refrain from pleasurable activities.
+Traditionally, there is an expectation for family in mourning to refrain from pleasurable activities.
 This includes watching television, listening to music, and other forms of entertainment.

 The Shiva Home

-To prepare for the Shiva, the family is expected to prepare the home in a certain way.
+To prepare for the Shiva, the family will prepare the home in a certain way.
 Over time, Jewish people in different regions have developed varying practices.
 Generally, though, the underlying principles surrounding these practices has remained the same.
 Like the principles behind selecting a Long Island Jewish monument, Jewish people take great care in preparing a Shiva home.

 In the Ashkenazi tradition, mourners must sit on low stools.
 This is notably different from the Sephardic practices, in which mourners sit on either the floor or pillows.
 Both of these practices symbolize that the mourners are in low spirits, due to their recent loss.